michael-0brien/cryojax/CONTRIBUTING.md

 Now, if the tests and documentation look okay, push your changes and open a [Pull Request](https://github.com/mjo22/cryojax/pulls)!

+## Design principles

+`cryojax` is built on [equinox](https://docs.kidger.site/equinox/).
+In short, `equinox` provides an interface to writing parameterized functions in `jax`.
+The core object of these parameterized functions is called a [Module](https://docs.kidger.site/equinox/api/module/module/) (yes, this takes inspiration from pytorch). `equinox` ships with features to interact with these `Module`s, and more generally with [pytrees](https://jax.readthedocs.io/en/latest/pytrees.html).

+Equinox also provides a recommended pattern for writing `Module`s: https://docs.kidger.site/equinox/pattern/.
+We think this is a good template for code readability, so `cryojax` tries to adhere to these principles as much as possible.

 ## How to report a bug

 Report bugs on the [Issue Tracker](https://github.com/mjo22/cryojax/issues).